Kamau2022/Farmplus-application/README.md

 # FARMPLUS
 ![coverimage](https://user-images.githubusercontent.com/104911422/230400417-138a0019-15a7-48e5-8e2c-dcec34b5d209.png)

-We are living in a time when lifestyle diseases have skyrocketed.
-This has led to an increase in demand for organic food which include vegetables and fruits.
-In an effort to help people access organic products, Farmplus was born.
+We are living in a time when lifestyle diseases have increased.
+This has led to an increase in demand for organic food.
-Farmplus is an e-commerce website that allows customers order quality organic food and enables farmers access services at afforfdable price
+Farmplus is an e-commerce website that provides a platform for customers to order quality organic food products and enables farmers access services at affordable price.

 [LinkedIn - Benson Kamau](https://www.linkedin.com/pulse/farmplus-organic-benson-kamau/)